 The short answer is “not always.”
 SAT scores only account for 10 to 20 percent of the variation in first-year college GPAs, but this statistic is slightly misleading.
 Since most schools admit students who fall within a relatively small range of SAT scores, a student's performance on the SAT is less likely to predict large variations in GPA.
 If one college admitted students with SAT scores that were all over the map, the predictive value of the scores would likely be stronger.

-Still, according to this study, high school GPA is a more accurate predictor of a student’s ultimate success in college than SAT scores.
-A student with average SAT scores and a high GPA is overall more likely to be successful in college than a student with high SAT scores and a GPA that’s on the lower side.
-Many students put a lot of effort into SAT prep, so scores can still be a strong indication of a student’s academic dedication.
-However, SAT scores represent the results of one test, whereas GPA represents the result of hundreds of tests.
+Still, according to this study, high school GPA is a more accurate predictor of a student’s success in college than SAT scores.
+A student with average SAT scores and a high GPA is more likely to be successful in college than a student with high SAT scores and a GPA that’s on the lower side.
+Many students put a lot of effort into SAT prep, so scores can still be a strong indication of academic dedication.
+However, SAT scores represent the results of one test, whereas GPA represents the results of hundreds of tests.
 GPA usually provides a more complete and accurate picture of how students meet academic challenges.

 Students with high SAT scores may have earned their scores through natural ability and a solid education, or they may have devoted a lot of time and effort to test preparation.
-If a high score is due to natural ability, it won’t necessarily mean that the student has the wherewithal to complete long-term assignments and think deeply and critically in the ways that college classes require.
+If a high score is due to natural ability, it doesn’t necessarily mean that the student has the wherewithal to complete long-term assignments and think deeply and critically in the ways that college classes require.
 However, if the student did put a lot of time and effort into SAT prep, a high score may very well be indicative of serious dedication even if he or she has a low GPA.

 The SAT can’t definitively predict the effort that a student is willing to put into academics or how he or she will respond to assignments that require extended effort and concentration.
 Many people with high SAT scores do go on to become academically successful, but this is usually because they also have the drive to succeed in school.
 They most likely earned their scores through hard work and maintained a high GPA in high school as well.
 Students with high GPAs and high SAT scores remain the most likely to end up successful in college.